Wondering how to change the primary domain on Bluehost? This post will help you from start to finish.

 Your first step is to contact Bluehost customer support and let them know that you want to change your primary domain.

-To chat with customer support, go to the Bluehost home page, and click the “Chat Now” under the “Contact” (as you see on the above screenshot).
+To chat with customer support, go to the Bluehost home page, and click “Chat Now” under “Contact” (as you see in the above screenshot).

 Step 2: Get an email from Bluehost regarding the changes

 Once you contact with Bluehost support team regarding the account renaming (changing the primary domain), they will send you an email to the registered email on the account.
 The email will be sent from [email protected] and the email subject will be “Bluehost-Bluehost-Domains-DNS Assistance.”